top of page

 Legal Defense Costs

-Even if a claim is false, defending your business can be expensive.
+Even if a claim is unfounded, your policy typically pays for:

 • Attorney fees